Is Chardonnay Sweet Or Dry? Finding Your Perfect Pour

 There are many styles to make Chardonnay wine in, and many wineries making it, that you’ll never come across the exact same sip twice.
 This makes Chardonnay incredibly enjoyable to explore – but also a bit difficult to describe.

-Chardonnay got a bad reputation in the 80s because of some heavy-handed winemaking, but it’s important to not discount the variety from one style alone.
+Chardonnay got a bad reputation in the 80s because of some heavy-handed winemaking, but it’s important not to discount the variety from one style alone.
 Chardonnay is an incredibly sophisticated grape.
 We even use it to make Champagne!

 And so, we think it’s important for you to learn a little bit more about what Chardonnay wine is.
 You’re about to learn how it’s made, and if Chardonnay is sweet or dry.
 That way, you can find the perfect bottles for any event.